AllisonSchroeder/DUNE_ND_GeoEff/README.md

 These FD ntuples are the starting point in the Geo Efficiency of FD events at the ND.

+The FD events are then translated to the ND where random throws are generated and the hadron and muon geometric efficiency of a given FD event at the ND is then calculated on a data-driven approach.
+The last part of the code is regarding the analysis of the FD events translated to the ND, more explicitly how to translate the obtained results in terms of a PRISM-dedicated analysis.
+The main goal (so far) is to be able to obtain a distribution of the selected FD events in the ND that would match the linearly combined selected ND events obtained from the ND-CAFs with a model-dependent MC efficiency.
+To fulfill this goal a very important variable is the **energy**, as we want to make sure the same variable is comparred.
+Currently we use the deposited energy (obtained from GEANT 4) for the hadrons in the ND + true muon energy.
+For the ND-CAFs this variable is already defined within the CAFAna framework and is called ```ERec```.
+For the FD events in the ND this variable is further referred to as ```VisEtrim``` and is the sum between the hadronic energy deposited inside ND-LAr active volume (```TrimEnergy```) and true muon energy.

+The information below tries to give an overview of the several steps used in the analysis to obtain the end-goal comparison between the FD selected events at the ND and the linearly combined selected ND events as obtained from MC NDCAFs.

 ## Analysis steps

 In principle the working steps are the following: